 For our taste buds, we add about ½ cup of honey per 2 half-gallon jars, meaning ¼ cup per half gallon batch, or just a couple tablespoons if you made a quart jar batch.
 When I say “per half-gallon batch” or “per quart jar”, I mean the total amount of liquid and solids you started with in your container, not the final strained liquid amount.

 To help the honey mix, soak the jar in a hot water bath for a while to melt a bit, and then use a whisk to rapidly stir.
 Overheating honey can destroy some of its healing properties!

 Step 8: Add Cayenne

-Add and thoroughly mix cayenne pepper, again “to taste”.
+Add and thoroughly mix cayenne pepper powder or chili powder, again “to taste”.
 If your original concoction included hot chili peppers, your fire cider may already be spicy enough for your liking!
 Ms. Gladstar doesn’t add peppers to her initial fire cider infusion, and instead only adds cayenne powder at the end.

 After we mixed in our honey and gave it a taste, it was still fairly mild, despite using a few raw peppers initially.
 A few pinches of our homegrown chili powder solved that!
 Not that I love HOT spicy, but warm spicy is good.
 We didn’t have any true cayenne on hand.

 Using a funnel, bottle your finished fire cider!
 You could save and reuse the bottles from the original apple cider vinegar, or put it in some swing-top bottles like ours.
 Store finished bottles in a refrigerator or other cool dark place, like a root cellar, if you’re so lucky to have one.

 Fire cider should “stay good” and last well up to a year or longer, if you don’t drink it all by then that is!
 As long as it is doesn’t develop mold or a sudden change in flavor or odor, it’s still good.

 Step 10: Drink